 During the setup of Scenarios 3 and 7, or if someone plays card #75 PKK Rebellion, a general PKK rebellion occurs in Turkey.
 In this case, the person who played card #75 places a single PKK garrison unit on every PKK space in Turkey not occupied by a Turkish unit.
 He then places the two mobile PKK Peshmerga units (5-4-2 & 4-3-2) on any space, or spaces, of his choice controlled by the PKK and free of Turkish units.
 The remaining garrisons are placed in the Kurdish Force Pool.
 Except in Scenario 7, where one individual takes the role of the Kurdish player, these PKK units are otherwise activated via the Peshmerga cards as with all the other Kurdish fighters.
 As long as PKK units are on the map, the PKK rebellion is on-going.
 In practice, this means that the player who plays the PKK Rebellion card must also play a Peshmerga card to be able to launch offensives in the same turn.

-As soon as the Turkish player controls all the spaces marked PKK in Turkey, the PKK rebellion is over and the PKK units are permanently removed from play other than those that have found refuge in Syria or in Iraq.
-However if these units are subsequently eliminated, they may never return to play.
+As soon as the Turkish player controls all the spaces marked PKK in Turkey, the PKK rebellion is over and the PKK units are permanently removed from play, other than those that have found refuge in Syria or in Iraq.
+However if these surviving units are subsequently eliminated, they may never return to play.

 26.8 PYD & KDP